Phil Traill

 Phil Traill (born June 6, 1973) is a British television and film director.

+Biography

-Phil was born in New Jersey, but had moved to London, England at the age of six.
-There he attended and graduated from Newcastle University, with a degree in English and Film Studies.
-Phil started his career in the UK by directing short films, TV shows, and music videos for leading production companies.
-In 2006, Phil had moved back to the United States, currently living in the city of Los Angeles.
-Since moving to the US, Phil has directed over 100 episodes of American television.
+Traill was born in New Jersey but moved to London at the age of six.
+There, he attended and graduated from Newcastle University with a degree in English and film studies.

+He started his career in the UK by directing short films, TV shows and music videos for leading production companies.
+In 2006, he moved back to the United States, currently living in Los Angeles.
+Since moving to the US, Traill has directed over 100 episodes of American television.